Dominic192939/OurProject/README.md

 The project that the three of us have thought about is especially for the motorcyclists, for people who like to ride bikes, for runners and also for car drivers.

-The name of this Project:
+The name of this Project: Universal

 ## Initial situation
+In the end, a function-free app should be programmed.
+This app is intended to search different routes.
+Available are winding roads, relaxed roads, mountainous roads, forest crossings and finally city travel roads.

 ## Project goal
 The goal in the end is to create a functional program that can calculate your own age.